Legislature(2025 - 2026)BARNES 124

 active work on multimodal transportation planning and public

-transit planning is not guaranteed.
-In terms of this being an
+transit planning would not be guaranteed.
+In terms of this

-"Anchorage bill," she stated that, while DOT&PF can do this for
+being an "Anchorage bill," she stated that, while DOT&PF can do

 requirement for urban transportation.
 She argued that the